-Program Name Description Eligible Activities Multifamily Housing Program (MHP) Deferred payment loans for new construction, rehabilitation, acquisition, and preservation of permanent and transitional rental housing.
-New Construction Rehabilitation Acquisition Preservation California Housing Finance Agency (Cal HFA) Residential Development Loan Program Low interest, short-term loans to local governments for affordable infill, owner- occupied housing developments.
-Links with CalHFA's Down Payment Assistance Program to provide subordinate loans to first- time buyers.
+Program Name Description Eligible Activities Rural Development Loans and Grants Capital financing for farmworker housing.
+Loans are for 33 years at 1 percent interest.
+Housing grants may cover up to 90 percent of the development costs of housing.
+Funds are available under the Section 515 (Rental Housing), Section 502 (Homeownership Loan Guarantee), Section 514/516 (Farm Labor Housing), and Section 523 (Mutual Self-Help Housing) programs.
+PurchaseDevelopment/ConstructionImprovementRehabilitation Multifamily Housing Program (MHP) Deferred payment loans for new construction, rehabilitation, acquisition, and preservation of permanent and transitional rental housing.
+New ConstructionRehabilitationAcquisitionPreservation California Housing Finance Agency (Cal HFA) Residential Development Loan Program Low interest, short-term loans to local governments for affordable infill, owner-occupied housing developments.
+Links with CalHFA's Down Payment Assistance Program to provide subordinate loans to first-time buyers.
 Two funding rounds per year.
-New ConstructionRehabilitationAcquisition California Housing Finance Agency (Cal HFA) Homebuyer's Down Payment Assistance Program CalHFA makes below market loans to first- time homebuyers of up to 3% of sales price.
+New ConstructionRehabilitationAcquisition California Housing Finance Agency (Cal HFA) Homebuyer's Down Payment Assistance Program CalHFA makes below market loans to first-time homebuyers of up to 3% of sales price.
 Program operates through participating lenders who originate loans for CalHFA.
-Funds available upon request to qualified borrowers. • Homebuyer Assistance California Housing Finance Agency (Cal HFA) The Forgivable Equity Builder Loan gives first-time homebuyers a head start with immediate equity in their homes via a loan of up to 10% of the purchase price of the home.
-The loan is forgivable if the borrower continuously occupies the home as their primary residence for five years. • Homeowner Assistance Low-Income Housing Tax Credit (LIHTC) Tax credits are available to persons and corporations that invest in low-income rental housing.
+Funds available upon request to qualified borrowers.
+Homebuyer Assistance California Housing Finance Agency (Cal HFA) The Forgivable Equity Builder Loan gives first-time homebuyers a head start with immediate equity in their homes via a loan of up to 10% of the purchase price of the home.
+The loan is forgivable if the borrower continuously occupies the home as their primary residence for five years.
+Homeowner Assistance Low-Income Housing Tax Credit (LIHTC) Tax credits are available to persons and corporations that invest in low-income rental housing.
 Proceeds from the sale are typically used to create housing.
 New ConstructionRehabilitation California Self-Help Housing Program State program that provides technical assistance grants and loans as well as deferred payment conditionally forgivable mortgage assistance loans for the rehabilitation or construction of new affordable housing.
-New ConstructionRehabilitation CalHOME Grants to cities and nonprofit developers to offer homebuyer assistance, including down payment assistance, rehabilitation, acquisition/rehabilitation, and homebuyer counseling.
-Loans to developers for property acquisition, site development, predevelopment, and construction period expenses for homeownership projects Predevelopment, Site Development, Site Acquisition Rehabilitation Acquisition/rehab Down Payment Assistance Mortgage Financing Homebuyer Counseling
+New ConstructionRehabilitation